katunopolis/supportbot/README.md

 3. Ensure the database connection is working
 4. Check the logs for error messages

+## Moving to a New Machine

+To set up the project on a new machine:

+1. Copy the entire project directory to the new machine
+2. Run `python setup.py` on the new machine
+3. For database migration, see the detailed instructions in [docs/SETUP.md](docs/SETUP.md)

 ## Testing

 The project includes a dedicated testing directory with utilities for local development and testing: